TortugaResearch/Tortuga.Data.Snowflake/Refactoring.md

 While not a perfect solution, it will allow the library to slowly eliminate the 'sync over async' situations as `HttpClient` is improved.

+## Round 19 - IAuthenticator and BaseAuthenticator

+This interface is marked as `internal` and thus can't be used for mocking.
+The only thing that implements it is `BaseAuthenticator`.
+At this point there is no purpose to it and thus it can be deleted.

+To match .NET naming conventions for base classes, `BaseAuthenticator` simply becomes `Authenticator`.
+The `Base` prefix is unnecessary.

+Another naming convention is that namespaces should be plural.
+So the `Core.Authenticator` namespace is renamed `Authenticators`.